Gwayaboy/Module2-UIAutomationTesting/README.md

 2. Using Gherkin's ``` Given\When\Then ``` Syntax write the 2 following scenarios to validate
     _
     ```Gherkin
-    Feature: Bing Search engine text search
+    Feature: Web Bing Search engine text search
         As a User
-        I want to be able to perform search on the web
+        I want to be able to perform searches
-        So that I can find the information easily
+        So that I can find the information I need easily
     ```

     a) Empty text search scenario